Acceptance and Commitment Therapy in chronic pain

 - New ways to frame psychological flexibility, the therapeutic focus in ACT, with the appearance of A Liberated Mind, a book by Steve Hayes.

-This two-day workshop is designed for treatment providers interested in chronic pain and related conditions.
-It is an up to date approach to training in essential skills for those with little or no prior training in ACT, of for people wishing to refresh their basic skills.
+This 12 hour workshop is designed for treatment providers interested in chronic pain and related conditions.
+It is an up to date approach to training in essential skills for those with little or no prior training in ACT, for people wishing to refresh their basic skills.
 The training is suitable for psychologists, physiotherapists, occupational therapists, nurses, or doctors, or other counsellors or therapists.

 In this workshop participants will learn about: